 Step 2 – Edit your general circle

-Editing the broadest circle in the organization will allow you to lay the first stone of your organization.
+Editing the broadest circle in the organization allows you to lay the first stone of your organization.
 You just need to be a member of that circle to be able to work on it!

 Step 3 – Defining roles

-Many organisations already have some form of an organisational structure documented (e.g. in charts, spreadsheets, or a drawing on PowerPoint).
-If the document is up to date, start from there.
+Many organizations already have some form of an organizational structure documented (e.g. in charts, spreadsheets, or a drawing on PowerPoint).
+If the document is up-to-date, start from there.
 On the other hand, if this is the first time writing down roles and responsibilities, do not despair.
 You might be able to piece together written traces of your structure scattered across other documents such as job descriptions, job ads, or email signatures.

 Start with the name.
 Try to make it obvious what the role achieves, like Webinar Master or Key Accounts Manager.
 Next, provide a short description of the role’s purpose, answering the question “Why does this role exist?”.
 For example, the purpose of the Key Accounts Manager might be: “Offering a smooth experience and continued success for our key clients.”

-We are often asked how much detail to go into when describing roles and responsibilities.
-If you're unsure only describe the minimum amount to ensure mutual understanding across the team.
+We are often asked how much detail goes into describing roles and responsibilities.
+If you're unsure, only describe the minimum amount to ensure mutual understanding across the team.
 You can always start with a minimal description and later elaborate as your map evolves.

 Save time by creating a library of role templates.
 If you have roles that will be part of different teams, create templates to import in your chart.